-Annual bonds can be a disadvantage for contractors who are coming out of a rough period or are new to bonding.
-Bond companies may not be comfortable extending this type of credit to these contractors and often prefer to underwrite each project individually.
+Annual bid bonds can be a disadvantage for contractors who are coming out of a rough period or are new to surety bonding.
+Surety bond companies may not be comfortable extending this type of credit to these contractors and often prefer to underwrite each project individually.

 The other disadvantage is cost.
 Usually, the contractor will have to purchase an annual membership to use the electronic software.
 This cost can almost always be offset by savings in other areas such as reduce travel to lettings, etc. but we still mention it.
-The annual bid bond itself usually has no cost.
+Like most bid bonds, the annual bid bond itself usually has no cost.

 Underwriting is Still Required

-Keep in mind that even with an annual bid bond, the bond company still wants to underwrite the contractor and their projects.
-Most bond companies will still require the contractor to stay within the limits of their broker’s surety line of credit or get approval before bidding on any projects.
-Like any project, you should still let discuss challenges, long term warranties, design-build, etc with your bond company first.
+Keep in mind that even with an annual bid bond, the surety bond company still wants to underwrite the contractor and their projects.
+Most surety bond companies will still require the contractor to stay within the limits of their broker’s surety line of credit or get approval before bidding on any projects.
+Like any project, you should still let discuss challenges, long term warranties, design-build, etc with your surety bond company first.
 Additionally, we like to remind contractors that annual bid bonds, like all surety bonds, are a product of indemnity.
-That means, the bond company expects no claims and will seek reimbursement if you do.
+That means, the surety bond company expects no claims and will seek reimbursement from the contractor and indemnitors if a valid claim happens.
 You may read more about indemnity here.

-We will likely continue to see more Obligees on a local and national level go to annual bid bonds as it often makes the project easier.
-In fact, it’s now a standard process for many states Department of Transportations.
+We will likely continue to see more Obligees on a local and national level go to annual bid bonds as it often makes bidding easier.
+In fact, it is now a standard process for many states’ Department of Transportation.
 Contractors should be familiar with what an annual bid bond is and how to get one.
-MG Surety Bonds can work with any electronic bid systems and we can file annual bid bonds in all 50 states.
-Please contact us if you need help.
+MG Surety Bonds can work with any electronic bid system and we can file bid bonds in all 50 states.
+Please contact us if you need assistance.